Sausalito Marin City School District: Operations

+It includes Sausalito, Marin City, and a section of Tamalpais-Homestead Valley.

 In 2015 it became the first school district in the United States to only serve organic and genetically modified organism-free food.
 A pilot program to only serve that kind of food was enacted at Bayside MLK in 2013.

 The District budget as of 2004-05 was $5,333,000, or $17,203 per student.
 Revenue sources were 6% federal, 81% local, and 13% state.

 School Buildings Improvement Bond

 On November 2, 2004, District voters approved Measure I, the School Improvement Bond of 2004, a $15.9 million bond measure that authorizes funding for repairs, upgrades, and new construction projects to the three schools in the District.

 The District contracted with the Professional Projects Advisory Group, VBN Architects and Turner Construction to prepare a detailed timeline and budget for construction.

 Community demographics

 In 2019 the school district had a total of 465 students, with 361 at Willow Creek and 104 at Bayside MLK.
 In the former, the student body was 42% white, 27% Latino, and 10% African-American.

 In 2000, the attendance area had a total population under age 18 of 1,265, of which 101 (8.0%) were Hispanic.